kmmbvnr/django-jenkins/README.rst

 This will create reports/ directory with junit xml, Coverage and Pylint reports.

-For more details see the tutorial: https://sites.google.com/site/kmmbvnr/home/django-jenkins-tutorial
+For more details see the generic tutorial: https://sites.google.com/site/kmmbvnr/home/django-jenkins-tutorial or tutorial for running django-jenkins on ShiningPanda CI https://docs.shiningpanda.com/tutorials/multi-databases/project.html

 Settings
 --------